Defeat Lust & Pornography Why Is Porn Addictive?

 Cravings (Dopaminergic Downgrading)

-In his popular TED talk, Gary Wilson explains how porn, particularly the unlimited variety of internet porn, causes unnatural surges in dopamine that overwhelm the brain.
+The unlimited variety of porn causes unnatural surges in dopamine that can overwhelm the brain.
 When this happens, the dopamine receptors are desensitized.
-The same things that used to bring pleasure are no longer satisfying—often leading to riskier and risker behaviors.
+The same things that used to bring pleasure are no longer satisfying—often leading to riskier and riskier behaviors.

 Chemical Bonding (Oxytocin/Vasopressin Bonding)